-New technology allows the storage and mapping of your face to photos and videos; here's what you need to know about this new potential threat.
+Modern technology allows the storage and mapping of your face to photos and videos.
+Here's what you need to know about this new potential threat.

 What is Deepfake Technology?

-Deepfake Technology or “deepfakes” are manipulated photographs or videos, which rely on artificial intelligence (AI)-enabled technologies to splice the likeness of someone onto the face of another or manipulating images or videos of someone to make it seem as if they are doing or saying something that has never happened.
-The part of the name “deep” comes the term “deep learning”, which is an AI feature, and the fake is for obvious reasons.
-By learning about your face and facial expressions, and with as little as one minute of conversation, these deep-fake programs can recreate your likeness and provide visual representations of you – ones that have never occurred.
+Deepfake Technology or “deepfakes” are manipulated photographs or videos, which rely on artificial intelligence (AI)-enabled technologies to splice the likeness of someone onto the face of another.
+It can manipulate images or videos of someone to make it seem as if they are doing or saying something that has never happened.
+The part of the name “deep” comes the term “deep learning,” which is an AI feature.
+By learning about your face and facial expressions, and with as little as one minute of conversation, these deep-fake programs can recreate your likeness and provide visual representations of you – ones that are fake.

 The technology behind this software has expanded rapidly since 2017, as programs have become easier to use, better quality and much cheaper than they were in their inception.
 Now, people all over the world are able to use this new type of technology – sometimes, people will use it willingly through third party applications created to collect and store your information.

 New applications such as FaceApp, created by Russian-based company, Wireless Lab, became a trend due to its ability to age the look of your face.
 Soon after going viral, the app sparked privacy concerns due to the fact that by using the app, users are allowing Wireless Lab to store and own their likeness as outlined in the app’s terms and conditions.
-Meaning, user’s images could be used in advertisements, or, more dangerously, could be used to create fake content.
-These deep fake programs also have the ability to use one source image before manipulating facial expressions and more, as can be seen with the famous portraits below.
+This means that a user’s images could be used in advertisements, or, more dangerously, for fake content.
+These deep fake programs also have the ability to use one source image before manipulating facial expressions and more, as demonstrated with the famous portraits below.

 Why is Deepfake Technology Dangerous?